-When we speak in a conversation, we typically don’t put such effort on editing what we say, so it is easy to think that writing is the same.
-But, if you think about it, when we have something important to say, then we will rehearse and practice it … just look at the industry of speech writers that serve this need.
+When we speak in a conversation, we typically don’t put much effort into editing what we say, so it is easy to think that writing is the same.
+But, if you think about it, when we have something important to say, then we will rehearse and practice it … just look at the industry of speechwriters that serve this need.
 We will edit and re-edit a speech many times before we are comfortable it gets the right message across.
 Writing is the same way.

 - Ensures your written message matches what you were trying to say